 The group was formed initially by: John Knepler, Catherine Shovlin and Patricio Forrester.
 They were then joined by Susan Edwards, Maxine Ostwald, Catherine Edwards, Stephen Carrick Davies, Tim Fallon, Clare Sharpen, Sanjit Chudha, Pinky Sidhu and current group members.
 Ian Convery played a major role in helping build the space and run the cafe for almost three years.

-The current management group is John Knepler (co-chair), Anshu Srivastava (co-chair), David Richards (Finance Director), Catherine Shovlin, Asker Husain, David Holloway, Louise Owen, Richard Bailey (for Common Growth), Gill Hart (for NXL), Kath Dunbar (for NXL) and Mohamed Elbaouni (for Today Project)
+The current management group is John Knepler, David Richards (Finance Director), Catherine Shovlin, Asker Husain, David Holloway, Louise Owen, Richard Bailey (for Common Growth), Gill Hart (for NXL), Kath Dunbar (for NXL) and Candace Piette (for Green 14)

 We are all active in the local community in various ways (school, Festival, church etc).
 We have found that we can achieve so much working together and welcome new people to the management group, especially from communities not yet well represented, that can bring their energy and expertise to our management group.
 We try to make fair decisions about what we do and how we take action.
 We aim at creating a joyful, friendly environment to work together and hope this translates into everything we do.